128technology/docs/docs/wan_telemetry_features.md

 `configure authority router <router> node <node> device-interface <lan-intf> lldp mode receive-only`

-### Gateway Insights
+### WAN Edge Insights

 Once onboarding is complete, the router begins streaming telemetry data.
 Data appears on the Mist portal after approximately 15 minutes.
-The Gateway Insights page provides a good starting point for viewing the analytics being streamed to the cloud.
+The WAN Edge Insights page provides a good starting point for viewing the analytics being streamed to the cloud.

-1. Select Gateways from the left side menu.
+1. Select WAN Edges from the sidebar.
-2. On the Gateways page, select a site from the drop down.
+2. From the Site dropdown, choose the site where the SSR is assigned.
-3. Select a router from the list.
+3. Select the SSR from the list.
-4. In the Properties pane, select the link to Gateway Insights.
+4. In the Properties pane, select the link to WAN Edge Insights.

 ### Application Insights & SLE